- How is thymus cancer treated?

 A drug called octreotide (Sandostatin® and Sandostatin LAR®) may also help some people with advanced thymoma.
 This is not a typical chemo drug.
 It is a man-made version of a hormone called somatostatin.
 The drug is effective in some cases because somatostatin attaches to the thymoma cells and causes them to stop growing or die.
 Side effects of this drug can include pain or burning at the injection site, stomach cramps, nausea, vomiting, headaches, dizziness, and fatigue.
 It is also linked to increased risk of gallstones.

-For more general information about chemotherapy, please see the separate American Cancer Society document, Understanding Chemotherapy: A Guide for Patients and Families.
+For more general information about chemotherapy, see A Guide to Chemotherapy.